hiiimanshusharma/Handlo/readme.md

 ---
-for more info refer conceptual documentation:
+for more info refer conceptual [documentation](./Handlo%20Documentation.pdf)